Great Barrier Reef, Queensland

 To give another example of the immense scale of the GBR, one of the Seven Wonders of The World, it has a third of the earth’s soft corals in its 344,000 kilometre square area, making it the largest reef system in the world.
 Add to this over 1,500 species of fish and pristine water, and you understand why serious divers revere this series of reefs.
 Sites like SS Yongala wreck near Townsville are among the best in the world.

 There are no direct flights to Great Barrier Reef.
 The nearest airport is Cairns International.
-The airport is serviced domestically by Qantas, Jetstar, Virgin Australia, Skytrans, Hinterland Aviation and Tiger Airways.
+The airport is serviced domestically by Qantas, Jetstar, Virgin Australia, Skytrans, and Hinterland Aviation.
 Other airport options include Proserpine - which is only reachable from Brisbane Airport on Virgin Australia and Jetstar - and Hamilton Island, which can be reached by Brisbane, Cairns, Sydney or Melbourne Airports, and is served by Qantas, Jetstar and Virgin Australia.

 The weather is warm all year round, and the tropical Queensland climate has two distinct seasons: wet (November to April) and dry (May to October).
 However, due to the length of the reef, there’s a bit of variation along the GBR area and things heat up as you go north.